MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Object_Creation.md

 ```

 **PSObject** type objects maintain the list of members in the order that the
 members were added to the object.
-Eventhough **Hashtable** objects don't
+Even though **Hashtable** objects don't
 guarantee the order of the key-value pairs, casting a literal hashtable to
 `[pscustomobject]` maintains the order.